Nourish - 9 Natural Remedies to Help a Sinus Infection

 They include but are not limited to:

-Pain in the face, sinuses, and behind your eyes
+- Pain in face, sinuses, and behind your eyes

 Types of Sinus Infections